-Institutional lenders, such as banks and credit unions, may provide the Fund with lines of credit ("LOC") secured by the Eligible Investments.
+Institutional lenders, such as banks and credit unions, may provide the Fund with lines of credit (including the credit facility of the Canadian Mortgage Entity) ("LOC") secured by the Eligible Investments.
 It is expected that the interest rate charged for such LOCs would be based on the relevant institution's prime lending interest rate ("Prime Rate") plus an additional interest rate spread.
 LOC financing is variable because the Prime Rate can change frequently and abruptly as it is tied to the Bank of Canada's target overnight rate, and that overnight rate can change up to eight times per calendar year.
 Management expects the loans provided by the Fund in respect of Eligible Investments to be fixed rate loans with one-year terms.
 Since such loans are fixed rate for one-year, any excessive exposure to variable rate LOCs could adversely effect the Fund such that: (i) the high cost of LOC interest would negate the benefit of leveraging the Eligible Investments whereupon Management would likely use the Fund's available investment capital to pay down the LOC, thereby limiting management's ability to invest in additional Eligible Investments; and/or (ii) if the Fund cannot pay down the LOC fast enough, the net yield to Trust Unitholders could be reduced as more of Fund's interest income from the Eligible Investments would be required to service the LOC.
 Given the current volatility in Prime Rates, the Fund will not make full use of LOCs currently available to it.
-As noted herein, the Fund can leverage as high as 4:1.
-The Fund's initial leverage will be 0.5:1, which Management believes to be appropriate given the Fund's average portfolio interest rate is over 8.6%.
+As noted herein, while the maximum leverage limit of the Partnership is 3:1 pursuant to the Partnership Agreement, Management has determined that the Fund can leverage as high as 1:1.
+The Fund's initial leverage was 0.5:1, and its current leverage is 0.43:1, which Management believes to be appropriate given the Fund's average portfolio interest rate is over 11%.